REVIEW AND PICS BY MARKO SYRJÄLÄ AND ARTO LEHTINEN

 After the Ziltoid saga had been performed on Friday, it was about time to check out the solo material of Townsend in a separate gig.
 How did the show differ from the Friday gig? – well, different clothes and no Ziltoid and a focus on his solo material.
 He truly knows how to entertain the audience with the funny ways of twisting his face and communicating with the audience with an obvious sense of humor.
 As this was the last gig of the whole tour, all kinds of unexpected or arranged things happened.
 His crew came on the stage to wait for the end of the gig.
 Devin got his pants off and played “Life” pant-less, but the boxers on.
 As for the set in general, the songs had been picked up from OCEAN MACHINE, etc. Devin Townsend should consider coming back for some club gigs as his success is overwhelming!

-Survivors Zero could be called an all-star band as it contains the guts of Finntroll, Scourger, DeathChain, etc. The band crushed and smashed on the stage.
+Survivors Zero could be called an all-star band as it contains the guts of Finntroll, Scourger, DeathChain, etc. The band crashed and smashed on the stage.
 The five-piece truly sounded well trained and vicious.
 Of course, that can be expected from Survivors Zero, whose members have been involved in these other bands.
 Both the vocalist and bassist handled the communication and growling.
 The band hammered the audience by doing plenty of songs off the CMXCIX album and the mandatory Kreator cover song “People of the Lie.”
 Frankly, it is kind of weird that these so-called scene veterans can put so much intensity into the music and performance as well, whereas many younger kids cannot reach the same brutality on the stage…why?

 Tuska doesn’t just rely on the brutal approach as Florida’s progressive power metallers Kamelot was definitely a welcomed addition.
-Kamelot has increased their success and gained a terrific following and fanbase.
+Kamelot has increased its success and gained a terrific following and fanbase.
 Besides, Kamelot has visited Finland countless times.
 The set consisted of a lot of material from THE GHOST OPERA album and even a new song from the forthcoming Kamelot album.
 The band handled the gig with obvious professionalism.
 As for Roy Khan’s performance, seriously, the man usually spends 80% of the gig singing in the crouch position…even though his vocals sounded great.

 Rule the World